HadiaArshad00/molecular-weight-calculator/README.md

 #  Molecular Weight Calculator

-A Python tool that calculates molecular weight from chemical formulas using a built-in atomic weights database.
+A Python script that calculates the molecular weight of a compound from its chemical formula.

-Built by a chemistry graduate learning to bridge wet-lab science with programming.

-# Features
-- Parses chemical formulas (H2O, C6H12O6, NaCl...)
+##  How It Works
+- Input: Chemical formula (e.g. H2O, NaCl, C6H12O6)
-- Calculates molecular weight instantly in g/mol
+- Output: Molecular weight in g/mol
-- Database of 15 common elements
-- Clean formatted output

-# Built With
+##  Language
 - Python 3
-- No installations needed

-# How to Run
-python mw_calculator.py

-#  Part of my journey bridging chemistry and data science.